BubiniB/bazinga/README.md

 ## Features

-On this webpage we have different feauters, such as a quick link down to the rules, in case some players are interested in looking them up, as well as a game area, a result area, a score area and a rules area.
+On this webpage we have different feauters, such as a quick link down to the rules, in case some players are interested in looking them up, as well as a game area, a choice area, a result area, a score area and a rules area.
 I will go in depth for every section/area of the game.

 The overall idea for this webpage was to let the players have as much "interaction" with their oponent as possible, by making the computer's choices visible.
 The "Bangers" google font was chosen for the specific comic book feel and used throughout the entire page.